pnbruckner/ha-life360/README.md

 Please be patient since it could take a while due the above reasons before any new tracker entities are created.

 ## Installation
+### Remove `/config/life30` if Present

+If you have a folder named `life360` in your configuration folder (typically `/config`), remove it.
+This was a workaround from previous versions of the Life360 integration when it wasn't working.
+It contained earlier versions of the life360 package.

+### Procedure

 The integration software must first be installed as a custom component.

-You can use HACS to manage the installation and provide update notifications:
+You can use HACS to manage the installation and provide update notifications.
+Or you can manually install the software.

 <details>
 <summary>With HACS</summary>